-SS introduced an enhanced risk management process this year to identify, evaluate, and mitigate factors that may affect our ability to achieve the intended results in the next planning period.
-The following tables outline the primary strategic issues identified for 2009/2010 - 2011/2012, an assessment of the risks and opportunities these issues represent, and the society's intended responses.
-The goals referenced in the tables below appear in the next section, "Goals, Strategies, Measures, and Targets."
+he following tables outline the primary strategic issues identified for 2009/2010 - 2011/2012, an assessment of the risks and opportunities these issues represent, and the society's intended responses.
+The goals referenced in the tables below appear in the next section, "Goals, Strategies, Measures, and Targets." ence statement

-ISSUE Risk statement Risklikeliho Risk conser uence Opportunity statement LSS TESPONSE Fiscal circumstances A worsening economy is expected to lower the society's revenue from key sources.
-Existing revenue sources are insufficient to meet changes in forecasted demand, requiring LSS to further reduce services.
-5 5 LSS can focus on improving efficiency and effectiveness to make the best use of funds for clients.
-We are establishing processes to improve forecasting, better track expenditures, and improve data reporting and analysis to guide management decisions (Goal 4).
-We are evaluating core services and new initiatives to ensure they are achieving intended outcomes within budget.
-(Goals 1 and 4) Service demand • Applications for legal aid have increased in all areas of law in 2008, and a worsening economy may lead to further increases in demand.
-Demand for legal aid continues to rise, which may result in service costs that exceed budget.
+155118 In order of magnitude) Risk statement Risk lik elihood Risk C onsequence Opportunity state.
+LSS response Fiscal circumstances LSS expects the economic downturn to continue suppressing the society's revenue from key sources.
+Reserve funds and non-government revenue support both pilot projects and core services.
+Longer, more complex cases and tariff improvements to sustain lawyer supply contribute to higher case costs.
+The society has insufficient revenue to meet current service demands, requiring LSS to reduce services and serve fewer clients.
+5 5 LSS can make the best use of funds for clients by focusing on improving efficiency and effectiveness.
+LSS has established processes to improve forecasting, expenditure tracking, and data reporting and analysis to guide LSS board and management decisions (Goal 4).
+We are evaluating tariff structures, core services, and initiatives to ensure they achieve intended outcomes within budget (Goals 1 and 4).
+In early 2009, LSS made staff and service cuts and reallocated reserve funds to sustain critical services and meet budget targets.
+Without additional revenue or increased efficiencies, further reductions may be necessary.
+Service demand Applications for legal aid increased in all areas of law in 2008/2009, and the economic downturn may further increase demand.
+Demand for legal aid continues to rise, resulting in service costs that exceed budget.
 5 5 LSS can consider new models for demand management and service delivery.
-We are reallocating reserve funds to support increased client demand and related costs.
-For some legal issues, timely and lasting solutions can be achieved without representation.
-In these cases, we provide innovative legal information and advice services that can help relieve demand for representation services.
-Without additional revenue or increased efficiencies to realize savings, some services will have to be reduced.
+LSS reallocated reserve funds to support increased client demand and related costs.
+LSS assesses clients at intake and refers them to the appropriate legal aid service.
+For some legal issues, timely and lasting solutions can be achieved without representation by providing legal information and advice, which can help relieve demand for representation services.
+Capacity Managing increasing demand with decreasing non-government revenue requires significant time, resources, and cross- departmental collaboration.
+Implementing service and staff reductions diverts time and resources away from service provision and affects employee engagement.
+O ur capacity to achieve our goals in future years is constrained by limited resources and reduced employee engagement.
+4 4 LSS can develop efficient administrative and management processes that reduce costs.
+LSS is reviewing business processes to enhance our ability to deliver cost-effective services with reduced capacity and to respond to fluctuations in demand and revenue.